AirswitchAsa/icloudpd-web/README.md

 ## Term of Use

 The copyright of icloudpd-web ("the software") fully belongs to the author(s).
-There will be a hosted version created by the author(s) for public access.
 The software is free to use for personal, educational, or non-commercial purposes only.
 Unauthorized use to generate revenue is not allowed.

 ## License